|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 Overnight stay in Aguas Calientes

-After an early breakfast, we will take an early bus up to Machu Picchu to enjoy the morning at this this magical place.
+After an early breakfast, we will take an early bus up to Machu Picchu to enjoy the morning at this magical place.
 You will be escorted by an expert guide, who will explain the significance of this unique legacy of the great empire of the Incas.
 And, if possible**, there will be an additional hike to the top of Huayna Picchu mountain, a climb that takes between 45 minutes and an hour.
 Please note that this climb is very steep and physically demanding.

-Following the guided tour, you will have time for individual exploration.
 In the afternoon, we will return to Aguas Calientes for the train back to Cusco, where you will be transferred to your hotel.

 Today we will return to Cusco.
 On the way, we will visit the circular agricultural terraces of Moray, a farming laboratory used by the Incas.
 And if there is time, we will also stop at the village of Chinchero and visit Hilda, a local woman and expert weaver, who shares with travelers her passion for ancient dyeing, spinning and weaving techniques.